 Master of Science in Law

-To address the complex intellectual property, legal, and regulatory environment facing technology professionals and entrepreneurs, Northwestern Law School has established a Master of Science in Law (MSL) degree to provide focused, practical, business-centered legal training.
-Skills acquired in this program will allow professionals to communicate and interact across disciplines and professions, to recognize obstacles and risks, and to visualize opportunities for innovation and entrepreneurship.
+Northwestern Pritzker School of Law has established the Master of Science in Law (MSL) degree to address the complex intellectual property, legal, and regulatory environment facing technology professionals and entrepreneurs.
+The degree is designed to provide focused, practical, business-centered legal training to STEM professionals.
+Skills acquired in this program allow professionals to communicate and interact across disciplines and professions, to recognize obstacles and risks, and to visualize opportunities for innovation and entrepreneurship.

-Northwestern University is home to world-class law, business, medicine, and engineering schools, and has a long tradition of interdisciplinary excellence.
-The Law School is located on the Chicago Campus—in downtown Chicago's beautiful Streeterville neighborhood.
+Northwestern University is home to world-class law, business, medical, and engineering schools and has a long tradition of interdisciplinary excellence.
+The Law School is located on the Chicago campus, in downtown Chicago's beautiful Streeterville neighborhood.

-For additional information about Northwestern School of Law's Master of Science in Law program, please email firstname.lastname@example.org.
+For additional information about Northwestern Law's Master of Science in Law program, please email firstname.lastname@example.org.